EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Install-File-Server-Resource-Manager.md

 ## Required VMs

 * VN1-SRV1
-* VN1-SRV2
+* VN1-SRV6
 * CL1

 ## Task

-On VN1-SRV2, install File Server Resource Manager, configure it for remote management and verify the remote management connection.
+On VN1-SRV6, install File Server Resource Manager, configure it for remote management and verify the remote management connection.

 ## Instructions

 Perform these steps on CL1.

 1. Logon as **ad\Administrator**.
-1. Open **Windows Terminal** as Administrator.
+1. Open **Terminal** as Administrator.
 1. Creaate a variable for the computer, where File Server Resource Manager should be configured.

     ````powershell
-    $computerName = 'VN1-SRV2'
+    $computerName = 'VN1-SRV6'
     ````

-1. Install the File Server Resource Manager on VN1-SRV2.
+1. Install the File Server Resource Manager on VN1-SRV6.

     ````powershell
     Add-WindowsFeature -Name FS-Resource-Manager -ComputerName $computername
     ````

-1. Enable remote management of FSRM through the firewall of VN1-SRV2.
+1. Enable remote management of FSRM through the firewall of VN1-SRV6.

     ````powershell
     Invoke-Command -Computername $computerName -ScriptBlock {